1>

 2>

-Which order by clause orders a report by descending state and descending city?
+Which order by clause orders a report by descending state and

 a>order by state,city